rupeshiisc/daily-weather-report/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Notes : -
+I got stuck with issue, and need more time to fix this and present working complete useCase.
+The api endpoint (GET https://api.nasa.gov/insight_weather/?api_key=DEMO_KEY&feedtype=json&ver=1.0 API Key: SJtLy0wNppl58fwcHcMcFKo9i4tkASgJlgLSmXkJ
+) does not return (Date, sol, Pressure(Max, Avg, Min)) fields

+It took me some time and got the relevant data with api (https://mars.nasa.gov/rss/api/?feed=weather&category=insight_temperature&feedtype=json&ver=1.0)
+And I could show the Insight Weather Report Table.
+In this table added link and onClick event I have written code to call to get the api CAM data.
+But linking it to Portal Modal Popup is pending.

+So, I have added a Button "Call Rover API" and on click of this button, with hardcoded value of sol_key 675, making a call the Rover CAM image data, to show the images and list of images on Modal Popup.
+I have written the logic for displaying the list of images li and on click flip different image.

+But I am stuck with useState -> setPhotoArray(props); props has the photo array from api, but it does not apply immediately in my case, I am trying to figure it out.

+So couldnot refactor the Modal.jsx with custom hook.

+The functionality is not yet completed, so I could not pay attention on CSS.

+I have captured some snapshot in "Result_Snapshot" folder.
 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`